sli-cka/vikunja-voice-assistant/README.md

 > **⚠️ Important Notice (Breaking Changes):**
 > This version now uses Home Assistant's AI Task (`ai_task.generate_data`) pipeline instead of calling OpenAI directly.
-> After updating from a version before 2.0.0, you MUST reconfigure the integration:
-> - Select a compatible AI Task entity.
+> After updating from a version before 2.0.0, you MUST reconfigure the integration and **select a compatible AI Task entity**.
-> - Confirm your Vikunja API URL/token.
-> - Verify user assignment and other options.
-> If you were using user assignments before version 1.4.6, you will need to create a new Vikunja token with the `Projectusers` permission for user assignments to work again.

 ---